FierensDev/FierensDev/README.md

 ## About

-i learned 2 years at Epitech and i decided to continue as a web developer at ESGI in alternance.
+I studied for 2 years at Epitech, and I decided to continue as a web developer at ESGI in a work-study program.

 I'm passionate about sports, music, traveling, hiking, and meeting new people.
 There’s always something exciting to discover!